MichaelWalker-git/AlgorithmsDataStructures/GCP_Exam_Prep_Notes/Coursera_notes.md

     - Processes: Running, name space, limit by supervisor

 ## Containers
-- Package up your application into minimally sized components
+- Package up your application into minimally sized components (unit) separated from OS/ infrastructure
+    - App management (Sandbox)
+        - Containers silo applications from each other unless you explicitly connect them.
+That means you don't have to worry about conflicting dependencies or resource contention — you set explicit resource limits for each service.
+Importantly, it's an additional layer of security since your applications aren't running directly on the host operating system.

+    - Maintain vendor independence
+    - Write once run everywhere
+    - Workload relocation
+    - Decouple application from dependencies
 - Abstract unnecessary and unimportant details in environment
 - Loose coupling
 - Containers start up quicker, use less resources than Virtual Machines